dev-khedr/guardian/README.md

 use Illuminate\Contracts\Auth\Authenticatable;
 use Laravel\Sanctum\HasApiTokens;
 use Illuminate\Foundation\Auth\User as IlluminateUser;
-use Raid\Guardian\Authenticates\Contracts\Authenticates;
+use Raid\Guardian\Authenticates\Contracts\Authenticatable;

-class User extends IlluminateUser implements Authenticates {
+class User extends IlluminateUser implements Authenticatable {
     use HasApiTokens;